ZilchOS/bootstrap-from-tcc/README.md

 usable for building much more serious stuff.

-My goal is to beeline for bootstrapping Nix package manager, then bootstrap Nix again using Nix.
+My goal is to beeline for bootstrapping Nix package manager, then bootstrap a usable toolchain using Nix.
 But even if you don't care about Nix, this repo might be of some interest for minimal binary seed bootstrappers.